-The bridge’s closest pilings were a short cast away, and the wind was pushing water past them, creating current.
+The bridge’s closest pilings were a short cast away, and the wind pushed water past them, creating a current.
 It activated a few of the lake’s famous smallmouth, which couldn’t resist my jerkbait.
-After that bite slowed, I fished my way back to my truck, casting a small grub to logs and new patches of aquatic vegetation that were not far from the riprap.
+After that bite slowed, I fished my way back to my truck, casting a small grub to logs and new patches of aquatic vegetation not far from the riprap.
 They produced a few largemouth to add to my tally.

 The entire lake is yours when you’re in a boat.
-Crank the engine, and you can easily race off to the next stop, whether that’s a backwater, the main lake or somewhere in between.
+Crank the engine, and you can easily race off to the next stop, whether that’s a backwater, the main lake, or somewhere in between.
 Those moves are more difficult for bank-bound anglers.
-Their game is played within a cast of shore.
+Their game is played within a cast of the shore.
 But that doesn’t mean they are stuck with whatever is available.
-By understanding bass behavior, lure selection and where different depths, structure and cover can be found, they can maximize their position and land more and bigger bass.
+By understanding bass behavior, lure selection, and where different depths, structure, and cover can be found, they can maximize their position and land more and bigger bass.
 Here are five ways to do just that.

 Follow seasonal movements

 Buffalo, N.Y.’s harbor welcomes Great Lakes ships and recreational boaters from Lake Erie.
-In the spring, it also plays host to many of Erie’s giant smallmouth, who are searching for a protected place to spawn.
+In the spring, it also hosts many of Erie’s giant smallmouth, searching for a protected place to spawn.
 Charles Waldorf stands on the bank, waiting for them.

 A professional photographer who shoots FLW Tour and Costa Series bass tournaments, Waldorf has spent plenty of time walking along and fishing from the banks around his hometown, from its harbor to Peace Bridge.
-He knows that soon after the ice disappears, prespawn smallmouths will be shallow and ready to bite his drop shot, tube jig, jerkbait or spinnerbait.
+He knows that soon after the ice disappears, prespawn smallmouths will be shallow and ready to bite his drop shot, tube jig, jerkbait, or spinnerbait.
 And they keep doing that until the water temperature rises, pushing them back into the lake.
-That’s when he focuses on the largemouth, which can be caught close to shore from ice out to ice in.
+He focuses on the largemouth, which can be caught close to shore from the ice.

 Bass are most accessible to anglers when they are shallow in spring and fall.
 Search back of bays or the top end of reservoirs.
 Slow-moving feeder streams, where more often than not there’s a bridge you can fish near, are prime spawning spots.
-In summer, when bass follow baitfish offshore, bank anglers have to search out places to catch them.
+When bass follow baitfish offshore in summer, bank anglers must search for places to catch them.

-Bridges are expensive to build, so they’re often placed where lakes and rivers are narrowest.
-They also rely on manmade lead ups, which are often covered with riprap, to shorten the span.
-If you have access to that section of shoreline, you can get closer to main lake structure, where bass school during summer.
+Bridges are expensive to build, so they’re often placed where lakes and rivers are the narrowest.
+They also rely on manmade lead-ups, often covered with riprap, to shorten the span.
+If you have access to that section of shoreline, you can get closer to the main lake structure, where bass school during summer.
 That’s because the river or creek channel has to go under the bridge.
-The restriction often magnifies current, and there usually is a hard bottom — a bass favorite — because the water has been unable to wash that section wider.
+The restriction often magnifies current, and there usually is a hard bottom — a bass favorite — because the water cannot wash that section wider.

 You won’t be able to throw a deep-diving crankbait.
-It will be too much work, fighting it across a bottom that’s coming up while it’s diving deeper.
+It will be too much work to fight it across a bottom that’s coming up while diving deeper.
 Sling a 1-ounce jig or Carolina rig, which saw a resurgence at the 2017 Bassmaster Classic on Lake Conroe in Texas.
 If the situation calls for a moving lure, try a 1-ounce spinnerbait outfitted with a lively trailer and one No. 4 or No. 5 willow-leaf blade.
-Cast it out, and let it sink the bottom.
-Retrieve it fast enough so it slow rolls just above bottom and bangs off any cover or structure it comes across.
-And unlike a crankbait, a faster retrieve will bring it shallower, following the bottom contour all the way back to where you are standing.
+Cast it out, and let it sink to the bottom.
+Retrieve it fast enough, so it slowly rolls above the bottom and bangs off any cover or structure it comes across.
+And unlike a crankbait, a faster retrieve will bring it shallower, following the bottom contour back to where you are standing.

 Gun and run

 The smaller the body of water you’re fishing, the easier it is to move around.
 Ponds, for example, are typically accessible on all sides.
-Access is often segmented on larger lakes, rivers and reservoirs.
+Access is often segmented into larger lakes, rivers, and reservoirs.
 If there is a park or historic site on the body of water, search out waterfront trails.
-They will give you a quick and easy way to cover ground.
+They will give you a quick and easy way to cover the ground.
 Just find your way to the water’s edge when you want to make a cast.

 Wheels — the nickname given to outboard propellers — has a literal meaning for bank anglers such as Ray Quijano.
 He’s a member of Chicago’s CAST Crew, a group of anglers dedicated to the urban bass fishing lifestyle.
 His truck is his boat.
-Loaded with rods, tackle and GPS, he drives from spot to spot.
-One recent weekend, he strung a bunch together, while taking traffic into consideration, to form a milk run.
+Loaded with rods, tackle, and GPS, he drives from spot to spot.
+One recent weekend, he strung a bunch together while considering traffic to form a milk run.
 “I’d get out of the truck and make a few casts,” he said.
 If they didn’t bite at one, he got back behind the wheel and drove to the next.
 “I may come back [to a spot] later.”

 Don’t shy away from public fishing access.
-State fisheries folks often construct piers and parking at them, and seed the water with fish attractors.
+State fisheries often construct piers and parking at them and seed the water with fish attractors.
 They draw fishing pressure, but that is because they draw fish.